 Christoph-Martin-Wieland Translation Prize (2017), together with Frank Sievers; Eugen-Helmlé-Translation Prize (2021) for lifetime achievement; DÜF Exzellenzstipendium in autumn 2018.

-What advice would you give to anyone interested in your field?
+What advice would you give to those interested in working in your field?

 Network with colleagues and be patient.